isb-cgc/readthedocs/docs/source/sections/BestPractices.rst

   - You can mount a GCS bucket to your VM instance when latency is not a priority or when you need to share data easily between multiple instances or zones.
   An example use-case: You want to slice thousands of bam files and save the resulting slices to share with a collaborator who has instances in another zone to use for downstream statistical analyses.
   - You can save objects to GCS buckets including images, videos, blobs and unstructured data.
- A comparison table detailing the current pricing of Google’s storage options can be found here: https://cloud.google.com/storage/features/
+ A comparison table detailing the current pricing of Google’s storage options can be found here: `storage features <https://cloud.google.com/storage/features/>`_